BIGJRA/BIGJRA.github.io/rejuv.md

     -   Knock Off

 Time for another fight with Eli and Sharon.
-This is a 12v6 with the help of Venam, so it really shouldn’t be that much of a problem.
-Make sure Gyarados doesn’t set up!
+This is a 12v6 with the help of Venam, so it really shouldn't be that much of a problem.
+Make sure Gyarados doesn't set up!

 ZCell 047: Valor Cliffside